56kcloud/Training/DockerCon/logging/log-drivers.md

 You should see the list of logs update to show only those from your new service.

 6. Feel free to play around with other services and tags, and construct different queries in the Kibana UI.
 Documentation on the Lucene syntax that ElasticSearch and Kibana use for querying can be [found here](https://www.elastic.co/guide/en/elasticsearch/reference/6.x/query-dsl-query-string-query.html#query-string-syntax).

 ### <a name="Task_4"></a>Task 4: Create a Dashboard
 In this section we will create a simple dashboard based on the ping data we are receiving.

-1. Click 'Visualize' on the left-hand menu bar.
+1. Click `Visualize` on the left-hand menu bar.
 2. Click "Create new Visualization"
 3. Select the Data -> Metric visualization